 Alfred Nicholas Memorial Gardens

 Entry to the gardens is free and they’re open year-round (except for Christmas Day).
 Just thank Alfred Nicholas, the guy who invented Aspro painkillers.
-These are some of the best autumn leaves in Victoria, they're pretty spectacular all through the gardens, but wander down to the ornamental lake for that picture postcard Autumn shot of golden ginkgo leaves over the water.
+These are some of the best autumn leaves in Victoria, they're pretty spectacular all through the gardens but wander down to the ornamental lake for that picture postcard Autumn shot of golden ginkgo leaves over the water.